egroysman/federated-finance-cdm/README.md

 ### Future State
 A full cash flow intelligence layer that predicts net cash position based on both inflow and outflow behavior.
+## Cash Flow Expansion

+The model extends beyond receivables to include projected cash outflows, enabling a full view of net cash position.

+- Cash In: behavior-based (AR)
+- Cash Out: schedule-based (AP)

+This reflects the reality that inflows are uncertain, while outflows are typically controlled.